 But I will tell you that it is a lot deeper than what the media is reporting.

-And uh more importantly, we have the House Intelligence community.
+And more importantly, we have the House intelligence community.

 They are expected to vote this afternoon.

-If the White House in fact signs off on it, we may have that as early as tonight, nine o'clock, as we come to you uh and bring Hannity to you on the Fox News channel.
+If the White House, in fact, signs off on it, we may have that as early as tonight, 9 o'clock, as we come to you and bring Hannity to you on the Fox News channel.

-And uh, but I'm not gonna speculate at this point.
+But I'm not going to speculate at this point.

-I'm just gonna tell you what I know when I know it.
+I'm just going to tell you what I know when I know it.

-I'm just following and working all my sources, and and we're gonna know a lot more sooner than later.
+I'm just following and working on all my sources, and we're going to know a lot more sooner than later.

-You know, everybody's been saying that you know, he gets terminal leave here, and meaning he's just leaving early, he was scheduled to leave in in March.
+You know, everybody's been saying that, you know, he gets terminal leave here, and meaning he's just leaving early.

-Well, he's just gonna take his vacation time.
+Well, he's just going to take his vacation time.

 He would need approval.

-You know, here is um I want to play for you two cuts before we get going today because I think it's very important.
+You know, here is, I want to play for you two cuts before we get going today because I think it's very important.

-Now, one cut is all of the times prominent people in the intelligence community, in the Senate, in the House, just all these people saying over and over again, even Maxime Waters is part of this montage, that there's no evidence of Trump Russia collusion.
+Now, one cut is all of the Times prominent people in the intelligence community, in the Senate, in the House, just all these people saying over and over again, even Maxine Waters is part of this montage, that there's no evidence of Trump-Russia collusion.

-And the media spent a year on this, and then I'm gonna compare and contrast for you everything that we have covered that we do have evidence of that the media is desperately trying to ignore.
+And then I'm going to compare and contrast for you everything that we have covered that we do have evidence of that the media is desperately trying to ignore.

 And they cannot look at the other side of it.

-And in the process, I'm gonna argue to you today that they have missed the biggest story of their careers.
+And in the process, I'm going to argue to you today that they have missed the biggest story of their careers.

-This whole entire fiasco is now emerging into a story that makes Watergate look like stealing a Milky Way or a Snickers bar from a candy store, meaning Watergate, a third rate break in, trying to get op research and and steal information about an opposition candidate.
+This whole entire fiasco is now emerging into a story that makes Watergate look like stealing a Milky Way or a Snickers bar from a candy store, meaning Watergate, a third-rate break-in, trying to get op research and steal information about an opposition candidate.

 This is nothing.